 The Windows at Manhattan

-In 2016, The Life and Work of Saint John Baptist de La Salle stained glass windows were installed in the Chapel of De La Salle and His Brothers, the centerpiece of the Manhattan College campus.
+In 2016, The Life and Work of Saint John Baptist de La Salle stained glass windows were installed in the Chapel of De La Salle and His Brothers, the centerpiece of the Manhattan University campus.
 The collection replaced the existing windows that line the aisles of the Chapel, and serve as a virtual narrative recounting the life of the founder.
 Their beauty brings exterior light and reflected color into the interior walls.

 chapel interior